avalynndev/enjoytown/README.md

 <a href="https://github.com/avalynndev/animetize-api">Deploy your own Consumet API</a>
 <a href="https://www.themoviedb.org/settings/api/request">Get your own TMDB api key here after registering</a>

+## Please notice

+> [!CAUTION]
+> Self-hosting this application is **strictly limited to personal use only**.
+Commercial utilization is **prohibited**, and the inclusion of advertisements on your self-hosted website may lead to serious consequences, including **potential site takedown measures**.
+Ensure compliance to avoid any legal or operational issues.

 ### 3. Run on development &/or production

 - Run on development mode